adobe/commerce-salesforce/README.md

 * Start AEM 6.4.5 author instance
 * Install the main connector content package `cq-commerce-demandware-content`
 * Optionally install one of the sample content packages `cq-commerce-demandware-sample-content` or `cq-commerce-demandware-multi-sample-content`
-* Configure the connector to connect to your Saleforce Commerce instance as described in the [project wiki](../../wiki).
+* Configure the connector to connect to your Saleforce Commerce instance as described in the [docs](./docs/Home.md).

 ### Build